bit02/selectorhangman/README.md

 ### Step 2

-Run the End to End Stress Test,
+Run the End to End Stress Test, which send 1,000 p2p trans